apache/www-site/content/foundation/glossary.md

 <dd>

+The ASF uses this term in three ways, so it is important to specify which you mean unless the context makes it obvious:
-An individual who has been elected to membership in the ASF by the existing members.
-Membership benefits include having a voice in the functioning of the Foundation, and the ability to nominate and vote on new Member candidates and on directors.
+  - An individual who has been elected to membership in the ASF by the existing members.
+ASF Membership benefits include having a voice in the functioning of the Foundation, and the ability to nominate and vote on new Member candidates and on directors.
+Many writers capitalize "Member" when using it in this sense.
+  - An individual who is part of the [Project Management Committee](#PMC) of a top-level project, or of the Incubator.
+  - An individual who contributes to the work of a [project](#Project)'s community.
+This person could be an ASF Member, a PMC member, both, or neither.

 </dd>